jay-joshy/allergyguide/content/handouts/chronic_rhinosinusitis.md

 },
 { "Treatment": "Antibiotics", "Details": "Used if there is an acute flare with suspected infection.", "Examples": "Clavulin for 10 days"}
 ]
 {% end %}

+{% admonition(type="danger", icon="danger", title="CONSISTENCY IS KEY") %}

+The above treatments **do not work right away**, and need time with regular use before you expect significant improvement in symptoms.

+{% end %}

 ### Further specialized therapies for CRS with nasal polyps